Public involvement in research

 - one payment can be awarded per study

-Applications can be made four times a year.
+- Applications can be made throughout the year.

-Applicants are given a decision within three weeks of the closing dates.
+- Applicants are given a decision within three weeks of confirmed receipt of your application.

 Please speak to your lead RDS adviser or contact the PPI team direct to discuss.